- SHEPs need to be taken seriously by policy makers and composite approaches to promoting them are needed.

 - How do interventions aimed at fostering lower environmental impact and healthy diets, affect jobs, livelihoods and economic development?

-- What are the positive macro-economic influences on consumption & levers for change?
+- What are the positive macro-economic influences on consumption and levers for change?

-- What are the influences on consumption in low middle income countries?
+- What are the influences on consumption in low- and middle-income countries?

-More integrated studies are needed: most of the studies reviewed (see Garnett, T., Mathewson, S., Angelides, P., and Borthwick, F (2015) Policies and actions to shift eating patterns: what works?
-Food Climate Research Network / Chatham House) came from the health literature or (to a lesser extent) from the sustainability literature.
+More integrated studies are needed: most of the studies reviewed came from the health literature or (to a lesser extent) from the sustainability literature.
 There were very few studies that sought to investigate the effects of interventions on both health and sustainability outcomes.
-More cross- disciplinary collaboration and research here is required.
+More cross-disciplinary collaboration and research here is required.

 Substitution effects need to be explored: how do different interventions (particularly but not only those that influence price) affect our consumption of non-targeted foods, and how do the effects of interventions vary by population group?